Ficool

 Rhea didn't look up.
 "Not quiet.
 Watching."

-Her gaze flicked to him, cool and appraising.
+Her gaze flicked to him, cool and assessing.
 "You're different, Kael.
-Used to be, you only looked out for yourself.
-Now you've got this scientist in your orbit and suddenly you're ready to start a rebellion."
+You used to look out for yourself.
+Now, with this scientist around, you're ready to start a rebellion."

-"My point," Rhea said, holstering a pistol, "is that attachments make you sloppy.
+"My point," Rhea said, holstering a pistol, "is that attachments make you careless.
 I've seen men lose everything because they couldn't think past the person they wanted to protect."

-Kael pushed off the wall, stepping closer.
+Kael stepped closer.
 "And I've seen men lose everything because they never had anyone worth protecting."

 For a moment, their eyes locked.
 Old history flared between them—familiar, sharp-edged, unresolved.
 Then Rhea smirked, breaking the tension.

-The courier slipped away from the Ark, engines low, weaving into the storm-veiled lanes of the Frontier.
-Lyra manned the scanners, Rhea lounged in the co-pilot seat, and Kael flew, his focus steady.
+The courier slipped away from the Ark, engines low, weaving into the storm-covered lanes of the Frontier.
+Lyra manned the scanners, Rhea lounged in the co-pilot seat, and Kael flew with steady focus.

-They aimed for a Rim colony known as Halver's Reach, a mining settlement rumored to harbor smugglers and freedom fighters.
+They aimed for a Rim colony named Halver's Reach, a mining settlement rumored to harbor smugglers and freedom fighters.

 Lyra's eyes widened.
 "I'm picking up a signal—broadcasting on encrypted Council frequencies."